Kirklees Stadium: West Stand (Riverside)

 The West stand is the main stand and is known as the Core Stand for sponsorship or Riverside Stand.
-It has two tiers and 26 hospitality boxes and incorporates the player changing rooms, tunnel, dug out, ticket office and club shop.
+It has two tiers and 26 hospitality boxes and incorporates the player changing rooms, tunnel, dugout, ticket office and club shop.
 It takes its name from the River Colne that passes behind it, a footbridge crosses over the river to the car parks and estates behind the ground.

 Events

 Football

 It hosted its first match on 20 August 1994 when Huddersfield Town lost 1–0 to Wycombe Wanderers in the Second Division.
 Only the two touchline stands had been completed, and 13,334 spectators attended.
 Simon Garner scored the goal for the visitors.

 On 4 June 1999, it hosted England under-21 in a 2000 UEFA European Under-21 Championship qualification Group 5 match against Sweden, a 3–0 win for England.

 On 20 August 2017, it held its first Premier League game, with Huddersfield's Aaron Mooy scoring the only goal of a 1–0 win over Newcastle United in front of a crowd of 24,128.

 The record for a football match is 24,263 for a Premier League match between Huddersfield Town and Liverpool on 20 October 2018.